-Joe Qian is a Communications Associate for the South Asia Region and specializes in web and social media production.
+Joe Qian is an Online Communications Associate for the South Asia Region and specializes in web and social media production.
 He previously worked on the Second China project for the State Department and graduated from the University of Florida with a degree in Political Science focusing on International Relations and a minor in Chinese as well as recognition as a University Scholar.
 He also completed his Masters at John's Hopkins University in Global Security and Economics.

 Joe's an avid tennis player, pianist, and travels as much as he can with a passion for anything new and exotic.

 If you have any ideas or suggestions for the blog, shoot an email to email@example.com.

 - Mar 14, 2014: This Week in #SouthAsiaDev

 - Rising Tides Raise Some Boats More Than Others

 - It’s Simply About Being Human

 - Join Us for Two Exciting Events This Week!

 - Wanted: South Asian Youth Leaders who want to make a Difference!

 - Racing to the Top at Economic Students Meet